Frequently Asked Questions

 There are several reasons why your financial aid award may not appear on your bill:

 • Have you accepted your Terms and Conditions?
-In your PROWL account, you must accept the Terms and Conditions of your financial aid award before you can accept or decline each element of your award and before those awards can be credited to your account.
+In your PROWL account, you must accept the Terms and Conditions of your financial aid offer before you can accept or decline each element of your award and before those awards can be credited to your account.
 To accept your terms and conditions, log into PROWL, click on the Financial Aid tab and select My Financial Aid Award and then Award by Aid Year.
-Select "2023-2024" as the Aid Year and then choose the Terms and Conditions tab.
+Select "2024-2025" as the Aid Year and then choose the Terms and Conditions tab.
 Once you have read the Terms and Conditions and selected "Accept" at the bottom of the page, you will be able to accept your awards.

 • Have you completed your verification requirements?
-Students selected for Federal Verification receive notification from LMU Financial Aid of documents that must be submitted and evaluated before your financial aid award can be applied to your bill.
+Students selected for Federal Verification receive notification from LMU Financial Aid of documents that must be submitted and evaluated before your financial aid offer can be applied to your bill.
 These missing requirements are also noted in your PROWL account.

-For continuing students, there are a number of different reasons why your financial aid award for 2023-2024 may be different than the award you received in the prior year.
+For continuing students, there are a number of different reasons why your financial aid award for 2024-2025 may be different than the award you received in the prior year.
 Those include:

 • Academic requirements for merit scholarships: If you did not meet GPA requirements for the renewal of certain merit scholarship programs, you may have lost eligibility.
 Students who have not met GPA requirements for merit scholarships will see a message posted to their account.